 As with all infectious diseases, the following rules of conduct apply to prevent infection:

 - Wash your hands regularly and sufficiently long (at least 20 seconds) with soap and water

 - Keep your hands away from your face

 - Sneeze or cough in the crook of your arm or in a handkerchief

 - Refrain from shaking hands

-- Keep a distance of at least 1.5 metres, preferably 2 metres, to other people outside your household.
-This also applies when standing in line, for example in the supermarket
+- Keep a distance of at least 1.5 metres to other people outside your household.

-- You should wear an everyday mask (mouth-nose-cover) on all traffic and meeting routes in the dormitories, for example in the stairwell and elevator.
+- We recommend: Wear a mask voluntarily on all traffic and meeting routes in the dormitories, for example in the stairwell and elevator.